White Ribbon Day

 Violence against women is a major problem in Australia where at least 1 woman is killed every week by a current or former partner and 30% of women aged over 15 will experience physical or sexual violence by a man at some point in their lives.

-Hundreds of City of Sydney staff pledged never to commit or tolerate violence against women to mark this year’s White Ribbon Day on 25 November 2013.
+Hundreds of City of Sydney staff pledged never to commit or tolerate violence against women on 20 November 2014, ahead of White Ribbon Day on 25 November.

 As well as our oath swearing ceremonies, the City has taken other steps to support White Ribbon including online training for staff to raise awareness and policies and procedures to help stop violence and give support to victims.